 Don’t rush your response, but do move quickly.
 Reporters are often working on tight deadlines where they need to have a story ready in 12 to 24 hours.
 If you don’t give them a response within a couple of hours, they’re probably going to go with one of the other resources they have.
 (This isn’t always true, but it’s a good rule of thumb.
 Unless otherwise stated, assume that they need a source right away.)

 There are two main components of your reply that a reporter is looking for: substance, credibility and expertise.
 Substance refers to the message.
 Credibility basically answers the question, why should my audience care?

-Your reply to a HARO reporter is not the place to be modest or reserved.
+Your reply to a HARO links reporter is not the place to be modest or reserved.
 Brag on yourself and share your credentials.
 Use specific numbers, data points, and past accomplishments when relevant.
 It’s better to come off as slightly arrogant and full of yourself than it is to look unprepared and not credible.

-With as many responses as a HARO reporter is going to get, you have to find a way to stand out.
+With as many responses as a HARO link building reporter is going to get, you have to find a way to stand out.
 Humor, clever wording, or a unique angle is a great way to hook them in and make your pitch stand out.
 (Having said that, you should always be cognizant of the topic and subject matter.
 If it’s a serious topic, keep a professional tone.
 Flippancy is not attractive to a journalist.)

 Keep your pitch as short as possible, while still communicating everything you need to say.
 Avoid a long lead-in and get straight to the point.

 Here’s an example of what not to do: “Hey, I got your query this morning and was so excited to see that someone else is passionate about raising goats.
 It’s such a cool little “hobby” and I don’t hear about it very often.
 Anyway, I sat down and started thinking, what’s my best advice for readers…”

 Do this instead: “I’ve been a goat farmer for 20 years and currently have 43 of them on my farm.
 To answer your question, the best way to…”